-Asia down as Wall Street knocked by tech sell-off, dollar sags
+Stock markets tumble on tech sell-off, dollar sags

-TOKYO (Reuters) - Asian stock markets slipped on Tuesday, extending sharp overnight losses on Wall Street as technology firms bore the brunt of worries about slackening demand, while the dollar sagged after weak U.S. data further sapped confidence in the currency.
+TOKYO (Reuters) - Asian stock markets skidded on Tuesday, extending sharp losses on Wall Street as technology firms bore the brunt of worries about slackening demand, while the dollar sagged after weak U.S. data further sapped confidence in the currency.

-Australian stocks lost 0.7 percent and tech-heavy South Korean shares dropped 0.9 percent.
+The Shanghai Composite Index retreated 1 percent, Australian stocks lost 0.9 percent and tech-heavy South Korean shares dropped 0.8 percent.

-Japan’s Nikkei was down 1 percent.
-Shares of Nissan Motor Co tumbled roughly 6 percent after its Chairman Carlos Ghosn was arrested on Monday for alleged financial misconduct and will be fired from the board this week.
+Japan’s Nikkei slipped 0.9 percent.
+Shares of Nissan Motor Co tumbled 4.3 percent after its Chairman Carlos Ghosn was arrested on Monday for alleged financial misconduct and will be fired from the board this week.

+“By under-reporting his corporate salary, he basically deprived Nissan’s shareholders of opportunities to judge if the amount of his salary was appropriate,” said Toru Ibayashi, executive director of Wealth Management at UBS Securities Japan.”This incident will make investors review if Japanese corporate governance is working.”

 U.S. stocks came under heavy selling on Monday, with Nasdaq tumbling 3 percent, as investors dumped Apple, internet and other technology shares.
-Conflicting signals between the United States and China on their trade dispute added to caution.
+Conflicting signals between the United States and China on their trade dispute added to caution. [.N]

 “The drop by U.S. stocks will cut short any attempt by equity markets to mount a sustained bounce.
 Investor sentiment has been subdued by lingering weakness in U.S. technology shares,” said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management in Tokyo.

-Worries of a peak in corporate earnings growth amid rising borrowing costs, slowing global economic momentum and international trade tensions triggered a shakeout in stocks over the past two months, with trillions of dollars worth of equity losses in a particularly torrid October month.
+Worries of a peak in corporate earnings growth amid rising borrowing costs, slowing global economic momentum and international trade tensions triggered a shakeout in stocks over the past two months, with trillions of dollars wiped off equities in a particularly torrid October month.

 In currencies, the dollar struggled at a near two-week low against a basket of currencies.